oletizi/avi-docs/src/site/docs/16.3/tacacs-configuration-examples/index.md

-* Avi Vantage TACACS+ auth profile configured with the same shared secret configured for the device in ISE. "service" attribute is generally required for authorization.
-In case of ACS, service=shell is required to map to a shell profile; while in case of ACS, service=shell is known to cause authorization failure altogether.
+* The Avi Vantage TACACS+ auth profile should be configured with the same shared secret that was assigned to the device in ISE.
+The "service" attribute is generally required for authorization.
+In the case of an ACS server, service=shell is required for user authorization; while in the case of an ISE server, service=shell is known to cause authorization failure.